tschifftner/magerun-addons/README.md

 To limit the orders you can specify single, comma separated and ranges of increment ids.
 You can even combine those like ```--increment-ids=100004215,100004219,100004227-100004238```

+### Generate project helper ###

+Project helper allow to easily install Projects. _This works for prepared projects on aws s3 only._

+    $ n98-magerun.phar project:helper:create

 Credits due where credits due
 --------